It's Rush Limbaugh here on the cutting edge of societal evolution.

 And also, as you know, we love Detroit on this program, but we also love stereotypical humor.

-And so I just couldn't, could not resist.
+And so I just couldn't resist.

 Couldn't resist.

-It's like somebody wanted me to say something about that app, uh, the Microsoft app, that there's no way.
+It's like somebody wanted me to say something about that app, the Microsoft app, that there's no way.

 There's literally no way I would say it.